Patient-centered outcomes research fee on health plans

 The Affordable Care Act added a patient-centered outcomes research (PCOR) fee on health plans to support clinical effectiveness research.
-The PCOR fee applies to plan years ending on or after Oct.
+The PCOR fee originally applied to plan years ending on or after Oct.
 1, 2012, and before Oct.
-1, 2019.
+1, 2019; however, in 2019, Congress extended the fee for another 10 years.
 The PCOR fee is due by July 31 of the calendar year following the close of the plan year.
-For plan years ending in 2018, the fee is due by July 31, 2019.
+For plan years ending in 2019, the fee is due by July 31, 2020.

 PCOR fees are required to be reported annually on Form 720, Quarterly Federal Excise Tax Return, for the second quarter of the calendar year.
 The due date of the return is July 31.
 Plan sponsors and insurers subject to PCOR fees, but not other types of excise taxes, should file Form 720 only for the second quarter, and no filings are needed for the other quarters.
 The PCOR fee can be paid electronically or mailed to the IRS with the Form 720 using a Form 720-V payment voucher for the second quarter.
 According to the IRS, the fee is tax-deductible as a business expense.

 The PCOR fee is assessed based on the number of employees, spouses and dependents that are covered by the plan.
 The fee is $1 per covered life for plan years ending before Oct.
 1, 2013, and $2 per covered life thereafter, subject to adjustment for inflation.

 This chart shows the fee schedule based on the month in which the plan year ends.
 It also shows the quarter ending date that should be reported on the first page of the Form 720 (month and year only per IRS instructions) as the plan year end date is not reported on the form.
 The Form 720 due date is also listed.

 Form 720 Quarter Ending